 Abstract

 The study of the Superworms (SW) (Zophobas morio) to bio-convert organic waste substrates such as carrot, cabbage, potato, mango, banana and kitchen waste, took place over a 90-day period.
 The goal was to measure the efficacy of SW in bio-converting organic substrates into biomass to contribute to sustainable waste management and ultimately environmental pollution reduction.
 Parameters measured included the percent gain biomass; biomass yield; bioconversion efficiency; percent reduction; waste reduction index; and feed conversion ratio (FCR).
 The results demonstrated that SW were capable of good bioconversion, with high biomass gain and waste reduction, with a few exceptions of banana and kitchen waste.
 In all groups except kitchen waste, there was a high rate of biomass gain and waste reduction.
 The worms in the kitchen waste group were all dead after three days and all were in an advanced stage of decay.
 This is likely due to too much moisture in the kitchen waste.
 Of the tested substrates, the highest bioconversion performance was wheat bran (control), potato, and cabbage; while banana had the lowest biomass gain and mortality soon after feeding, due to rapid moisture reduction.
-Overall, this study demonstrates the potential of SW to valorize selected organic wastes, while also showing the capability of this species to convert lower value waste into insect biomass.
+Overall, this study demonstrates the potential of SW to valorize selected organic wastes, while also showing the capability of these species to convert lower value waste into insect biomass.
 The conversion of low-value, nutrient-rich organic waste into insect biomass has the potential to help reduce landfill load, help manage food waste, or reduce environmental pollution.

-Key words: Superworms, Bioconversion, Organic waste, Environmental pollution, Zophobas morio, Waste management, Feed conversion ratio
+Key words: Superworms, Bioconversion, Organic waste, Environmental pollution, Zophobas morio, Waste management, Feed conversion ratio.

 Introduction

 In recent decades, food waste has emerged as a major global issue, both in terms of its volume and its overarching environmental impacts.
 As per the UNEP Food Waste Index Report 2024, the world wasted around 1.05 billion tonnes of food in 2022, which is about 132 kilograms per person, and is approximately 19% of all food available to consumers at retail, food service and household levels (UNEP 2024).
 This wavering level of wastage not only represents an enormous loss of resources including water, labor, and energy, but also contributes significantly to environmental degradation.
-When food waste ends up in landfills, it decomposes anaerobically and releases methane, a greenhouse gas that is over 25 times more potent than carbon dioxide in terms of global warming potential (Yusuf et al. 2016).
+When food waste ends up in landfills, it decomposes anaerobically and releases methane, a greenhouse gas that is over 25 times more potent than carbon dioxide in terms of global warming potential (Yusuf et al., 2016).
 In fact, food waste alone is responsible for about 10 -12% of global greenhouse gas emissions annually, making it a critical target for climate action.
-Beyond greenhouse gas emissions, food waste leads to the overburdening of landfills, leaching of nutrients into groundwater, and increased pressure on waste management systems (Porter et al. 2016).
+Beyond greenhouse gas emissions, food waste leads to the overburdening of landfills, leaching of nutrients into groundwater, and increased pressure on waste management systems (Porter et al., 2016).